heroku/heroku-buildpack-google-chrome/README.md

 To make that easier, this buildpack makes `$GOOGLE_CHROME_BIN`, and `$GOOGLE_CHROME_SHIM` available as environment variables.
-With them, you can use the standard location locally and the custom location on Heroku.
+With them, you can use the standard location locally and the custom location on Scalingo.
 An example configuration for Ruby's Capybara:

 ```